top of page

 Meet Kristen

-Ms. Kristen Jacobsen, MS is a trained speech-language pathologist and executive function coach who is Co-Director at the Cognitive Connections Executive Function Practice.
-She provides training and coaching for teachers and professionals nationally.
+Ms. Kristen Jacobsen, MS is a trained speech-language pathologist, author and executive function coach who is Co-Director at the Cognitive Connections Executive Function Practice.
+Ms. Jacobsen graduated from the Speech-Language Pathology program at the MGH Insitute of Health Professions where she focused on language, literacy and cognition.
+As Co-Director at Cognitive Connections for over 30 years, she provides training and coaching for teachers and professionals internationally.
 She also provides parent consultations, as well as student training and coaching services.
 Ms. Jacobsen works to research, develop and implement new methodology and programs that can maximize a student's ability to learn to their potential and increase self-esteem as they become more independent learners.
 Kristen is the co-author of the award-winning 360 Thinking Program which aims to improve students' executive function skills at school and home.
-She enjoys seeing students make new gains, as well as training teachers and therapists in the use of executive function teaching approaches.
-She has interests in cognition, language, and mindfulness.
+She enjoys seeing students make new gains, as well as training teachers, educational professionals and therapists in the use of executive function teaching approaches.

-Ms. Jacobsen has worked as an educational consultant and speech-language pathologist in public education, private schools, and hospital settings.
+Prior to establishing Cognitive Connections, Ms. Jacobsen has worked as an educational consultant and speech-language pathologist in public education, private schools, and hospital settings.
 Ms. Jacobsen has provided teacher training seminars and school consultations nationally.
-Prior to establishing a private practice, she worked with colleagues to create and implement comprehensive group therapy programs for language and cognition at Massachusetts General Hospital.
-She focused on working with adolescents diagnosed with ADHD and Post-Concussive Syndrome.
-She developed programs to successfully transition students into their school settings following mild traumatic brain injury.
+She worked with colleagues to create and implement comprehensive individual and group therapy programs for language and cognition at Massachusetts General Hospital.
+She focused on working with children, adolescents and adults diagnosed with ADHD and Post-Concussive Syndrome.

 During personal time, she enjoys biking, traveling as well as spending time with her husband and their 3 children.